AndyDragon/Script-Templates/README.md

 ## Script templates for Vero Scripts, Feature Logging and other apps

 Separated this out of the Vero Scripts application folder.

+The templates will be compiled into flat JSON files for andydragon's app and compiled into vuejs components for mingos's vuejs app.